TheGeekiestOne/maximum-flow-problem/report.md

 This function is tasked with computing the computing all possible shortest paths from the source to the sink.
 It then calls saturate_path to fill those paths with the maximum flow possible, corresponding to the bottleneck of that path.

 saturate_path:
 Fills a given path with the maximum flow possible, corresponding to the bottleneck of that path.

 Performance
 -----------

 Various network sizes were tested using the random generation option ; they yielded the following runtimes:

-6 nodes:
+6 nodes:  0.0009975433349609375 seconds
-12 nodes:
+12 nodes: 0.003989219665527344 seconds
-24 nodes:
+24 nodes: 0.00698399543762207 seconds
-48 nodes:
+48 nodes: 0.005983829498291016 seconds
+9999 nodes: 225.35471773147583 seconds

-Note: put your own times here as it will differ from machine to machine.
+Note: these are my times times here as it will differ from machine to machine.

 Conclusion
 ----------

-The Big-O complexity is (This depends on the times you got)
+The Big-O complexity is based on my computer times.
+The algorithm runs in O(V^2E) time and is similar to the Edmonds–Karp algorithm, which runs in O(VE^2) time, in that it uses shortest augmenting paths